kellygemmill/SudokuSolver/README.md

 Input a puzzle at [sudoku-kg.herokuapp.com](sudoku-kg.herokuapp.com) and the solution will be displayed instantly.

 ### API:
-Query the api directly with a post request to [sudoku-api-kg.herokuapp.com](sudoku-api-kg.herokuapp.com).
+Query the API directly with a post request to [sudoku-api-kg.herokuapp.com](sudoku-api-kg.herokuapp.com).
 Request body should send the puzzle as a 1-d integer array, filled out row by row, in the field name "original".
 Represent unknown squares as 0.
 For example:
 ```
 {
   "original": [